hapv3/neural-compiler/PERFORMANCE.md

 ### Batch Inference time

 This shows the estimated inference time and inferences per second per batch.
-**NOTE: This is just an estimate, for more accurate numbers we recomend to run the compiled network in the software model.**

 # Vela Performance Estimation Per-Layer